Group Policy Not Applying to Users or Computers: A Systematic Diagnosis

 - Check if an Enforced GPO higher in the hierarchy is overriding your setting: Enforced GPOs win over Block Inheritance

-- Check if Loopback Processing is enabled elsewhere and replacing user policies
+- Check if Loopback Processing is enabled elsewhere and replacing user policies with computer-OU policies

 Related Resources